Rwenzori mountains – Africa’s tallest mountain range

 These clouds form at about 9000 feet before drifting upwards.
 So by 10:00am, the mountain top is concealed.
 Before they we finally discovered by Europeans in 1888, Sir.
 Henry Morton Stanley and his men had spent close to seventy-two days within visual distance of the mountains without suspecting their presence due to the cloud cover.
 Until one day, when this cloud cover parted, they saw the mighty snowcapped peaks.
 In fact, many explores before him had been travelling in the neighborhood of the Rwenzori Mountains without suspecting their existence.

 At an altitude of 10,000 feet, you will encounter a fantastic tangle of rotting vegetation—giant groundsel, lobelia, and giant heath—-all thickly covered in moss, which is everywhere.
 So much so that the air seems tinged with an eerie green light as all the streams and streamlets are hushed.
 This vegetation diversity makes Rwenzori mountains the perfect mountain climbing place in Africa.

-One of the things to put into consideration before climbing these mountains is the perpetual Rwenzori rains which are famous for curtailing many climbing attempts.
+One of the things to put into consideration before climbing these mountains are the perpetual Rwenzori rains which are famous for curtailing many climbing attempts.
 During these rains, the bogs and marshes get heavier making ones climb harder and requiring super human effort.
 No wonder the locals call the mountains Rwenzoris meaning “rain maker.”

 The best way to climb up the massif is by way of the valley of Mobuku on the Central Circuit, along the crest of the Nyabitaba moraine.